entity-framework-configuracion-dbcontext

 Proper Lifecycle Usage

 The DbContext should have a limited lifecycle.
-It is generally configured as Scoped in the DI container, which ensures that an instance is created for each HTTP request.
+It is normally configured as Scoped in the DI container, ensuring one instance is created per HTTP request.

-For example, let’s see some of the basic CRUD operations (Create, Read, Update, and Delete)
+For example, let’s look at some basic CRUD operations (Create Read Update and Delete)

 The Add or AddRange method is used to insert new entities into the database: